nimshiherath/nimshiherath/README.md

 # Hi, I'm Nimshi Herath

-I am a cybersecurity student from Sri Lanka 🇱🇰, passionate about ethical hacking, network security, and digital forensics.
+I am a cybersecurity student from Sri Lanka, passionate about ethical hacking, network security, and digital forensics.
 My goal is to strengthen my skills in identifying vulnerabilities, securing systems, and learning how real-world attacks happen so I can prevent them.

 I enjoy exploring tools like Nmap, Wireshark, and Metasploit to understand how networks and applications work.
 Currently, I am learning Linux, Python, and the fundamentals of networking.
 I am also actively participating in CTF challenges to sharpen my problem-solving and penetration testing skills.